ycpcs/cs320-spring2020/labs/index.md

 title: "Labs"
 ---

 This page lists the lab activities.
 We *might* get started on these labs in class, but you will not be able to finish them in class.
 All of the labs will be graded on a **Pass / Fail** basis, as required assignments.
-Failure to submit a sufficiently complete a lab by the due date will result in up to a 10% penalty off your course grade.
+Failure to submit a sufficiently complete lab by the due date will result in up to a 10% penalty off your course grade.

 The labs provide extremely important concepts and techniques that will be essential for completing your team project.
 The given due dates are the enforced dates, but I **HIGHLY** encourage you to work on the SQL-related labs (Lab04, Lab05, and Lab06) ahead of time, as they are essential for getting a good start on your persistent database design and implementation.